SimonStnn/CERM-Jira-LLM-Automation/README.md

   > The pipeline queries Jira issues via JQL.
 Prefer supplying a full JQL expression.
 If `AIR_SEARCH_JQL` is empty the app will fail validation.
 - `AIR_SEARCH_PROJECT`
   > Project key used when resolving linked issues / context (default: `CERM7`)
+- `AIR_PIPELINE_LAST_RUN_UTC`
+  > The time of the last successful run.
+This will be injected in the jql query.
+[More info](#dynamic-jql-period--last-run-timestamp)
+- `AIR_PIPELINE_PAT`
+  > To update a variable in the variable group you need a Personal Access Token (PAT).
+To generate click the settings icon in your navbar in [Azure DevOps](https://dev.azure.com/).
+Then click "Personal access tokens".
+Here you can create one.

 ---